Chemotherapy for soft tissue sarcoma

 If your mouth or throat is sore:

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help

 - try to drink plenty of fluids

-- avoid alcohol, tobacco, and foods that irritate your mouth.
+- avoid alcohol, tobacco, and foods that irritate your mouth and throat.

-Your hair will get thinner or you may lose all the hair from your head.
-You may also lose your eyelashes, eyebrows or other body hair.
+Your hair will get thinner.
+Or you may lose all the hair from your head.
+You may also lose your eyelashes and eyebrows, as well as other body hair.
 Hair loss usually starts after your first or second treatment.

 Scalp cooling is a way of lowering the temperature of your scalp to help reduce hair loss.
 Your nurse can tell you if this is an option for you.

 Your nurse can talk to you about ways to cope with hair loss.
 There are ways to cover up hair loss if you want to.
-It is important to cover your head to protect your scalp when you are out in the sun.
+Your scalp may be sensitive.
+It is important to cover your head to protect your skin when you are out in the sun.